Robert Devereux, 2nd Earl of Essex: Ireland

-In all of his campaigns, Essex secured the loyalty of his officers by conferring knighthoods, an honour the queen dispensed sparingly, and by the end of his time in Ireland more than half the knights in England owed their rank to him.
-The 38 knights he created in Ireland were later ritually degraded, and stripped of their knighthood by Elizabeth.
-The rebels were said to have joked that, "he never drew sword but to make knights", but his practice of conferring knighthoods could in time enable Essex to challenge the powerful factions at Cecil's command.
+In all his campaigns, Essex secured the loyalty of his officers by conferring knighthoods, an honour the Queen dispensed sparingly, and by the end of his time in Ireland, more than half the knights in England owed their rank to him.
+The 38 knights he created in Ireland were later ritually degraded, and stripped of their knighthoods by Elizabeth.
+The rebels were said to have joked about it, saying "he never drew sword but to make knights", but his practice of conferring knighthoods could in time enable Essex to challenge the powerful factions at Cecil's command.

 He was the second Chancellor of the University of Dublin, serving from 1598 to 1601.
 He was educated at Trinity College Dublin.

 First trial

 Relying on his general warrant to return to England, given under the great seal, Essex sailed from Ireland on 24 September 1599 and reached London four days later.
-The queen had expressly forbidden his return and was surprised when he presented himself in her bedchamber one morning at Nonsuch Palace, before she was properly wigged or gowned.
-On that day, the Privy Council met three times, and it seemed his disobedience might go unpunished, but the queen did confine him to his rooms with the comment that "an unruly beast must be stopped of his provender."
+The Queen had expressly forbidden his return and was surprised when he presented himself in her bedchamber one morning at Nonsuch Palace, before she was properly wigged or gowned.
+On that day, the Privy Council met three times, and it seemed his disobedience might go unpunished, but the Queen did confine him to his rooms with the comment that "an unruly beast must be stopped of his provender."